-Bosnia: Development of Regional Energy Market in South East Europe5.
-March 2015. / SEE Energy News
+Bosnia: Development of Regional Energy Market in South East Europe, SEE Energy News

 The main reasons for the existence of a regional market are the savings in operating costs as the result of various load profiles, the use of common reserve capacities, then, the support in case of emergency situations and the reduction in investments and costs of energy purchase.